 No longer wielding rifles, many maneuvered the grounds pushed about in wheel chairs, walkers, and canes.
 Old men brandished ear trumpets to catch the orations of the many visiting dignitaries.
 The men listened as President Franklin Roosevelt delivered remarks dedicating the Eternal Light Memorial, located near the “Bloody Angle.”
 Battlefield tours transported veterans, and well-wishers from Cemetery Hill, to Seminary Ridge, Little Round Top, the Devils Den, and finally the exposed fields of Picketts Charge.

-There, at the stone fence, gray old men in blue, and others in gray and butternut, shook hands at the “high water mark” of the Confederacy.
-The original climax of a fateful third day offensive, signaling the eventual doom of the the Confederacy.
+There, at the stone fence, gray old men in blue, and others in gray and butternut, shook hands in reconciliation.

-Ironically, left uninvited were the scores of African Americans who had harbored such hope for new lives after emancipation.
-Unfortunately, Reconstruction had ended with little to show for progress or Civil Rights.
+Ironically, left uninvited were the scores of African Americans who had harbored such hope for new lives after emancipation and the war’s end.
+Unfortunately, the era of Reconstruction left little to show for racial progress or Civil Rights.
 Instead Freedmen found a new enslavement, recognizable in every aspect, but iron chains.

 The Supreme Court’s 1896 ruling in Plessy V Ferguson legalized segregation by insisting any negative correlation attached to feelings of inferiority lived only in the minds of Blacks.
 Separate water fountains, parks, transportation, and schools worked just fine for the elderly veterans from the North and South.